-- The Council should be notified without delay of any suspension using the Wiltshire exclusion Excel form available to download from Right Choice and returned via Perspective Lite with an 'Exclusions' tag. - The head teacher must notify their governing body without delay of any suspension which would result in the pupil: - being suspended for a total of more than five school days (or more than ten lunchtimes) in a term; and - missing a public examination or national curriculum test. - The DSL will liaise with Support and Safeguarding Service (SASS) to ensure any pre-existing safeguarding issues or emerging child protection concerns are reported (MASH) and support provided as appropriate. - If suspensions amount to more than 15 days in one term the governing board must convene a meeting to consider reinstatement. - The headteacher will ensure full-time education is provided no later than day six of a suspension and will take reasonable steps to set and mark work for the pupil that is accessible and achievable by the pupil outside school for the days between the suspension and the start of alternative provision (maximum 5 days).
+- The headteacher must notify their governing body without delay of any suspension which would result in the pupil: - being suspended for a total of more than five school days (or more than ten lunchtimes) in a term; and - missing a public examination or national curriculum test. - The DSL will liaise with Support and Safeguarding Service (SASS) to ensure any pre-existing safeguarding issues or emerging child protection concerns are reported (MASH) and support provided as appropriate. - If suspensions amount to more than 15 days in one term the governing board must convene a meeting to consider reinstatement. - The headteacher will ensure full-time education is provided no later than day six of a suspension and will take reasonable steps to set and mark work for the pupil that is accessible and achievable by the pupil outside school for the days between the suspension and the start of alternative provision (maximum 5 days).